McNabs Island Teahouse Transformed

 Finally, we have raised enough money to begin to transform the abandoned Island Teahouse into an Island Centre, which will become a focal point for outdoor education and community activities on the island.

-Friends of McNabs Island volunteers have cleaned out the building, hauled away all the debris and now are ready to give this old building a new life.
+Friends of McNabs Island volunteers are working to give this old building new life.
 With the donated professional help of Harvey Architecture and BMR Structural Engineering, we have new plans for the building.

-Scotia Metals is giving us a discount on the metal roof and Metro Windows and Doors is discounting the price for new windows and doors.
-We will be installing skylights on the roof to let in natural light and converting the second storey loft into a mezzanine for storage.
-Solar panels will help power some basic equipment like laptops, cell phones and give us light during the dark winters.
+Scotia Metals gave us a discount on the metal roof and Leverman Roofing installed it.
+Metro Windows and Doors discounted the price for new windows and doors.
+We have installed skylights on the roof to let in natural light and are converting the second storey loft into a mezzanine for storage.
+With the help of NSCC, we will be installing solar panels that will power some basic equipment like laptops, cell phones and give us lights during the dark winters.

-Once the building is renovated, we will install interpretive panels, and will provide tables and benches for group activities.
+Once the building is renovated, we will install interpretive panels, and furnishings for group activities.
 The building will be available for Friends of McNabs Island outdoor education programming and activities.
 Others, such as youth groups, schools and community groups will have access to the building too.

 It’s wonderful to get this project off the ground.
-However, there is still an awful lot more to do.
-If you can help us with the renovations or assist financially, please contact us.
+If you can help with the renovations or assist financially, please contact us.